 - Carefully review all program, site and staff materials provided by the Summer Program.
 Return all completed paperwork as requested;

 - Attend staff training;

 - Uphold and promote the CTD Honor Code;

 - Follow all CTD rules and regulations concerning staff conduct, appropriate dress, program procedures, and other responsibilities as set forth in the staff handbook and by administrative staff;

 - Assume program related responsibilities as requested by CTD administrative staff.

-CTD Teaching Assistants (TAs) are required to:
+CTD Teaching Assistants (TAs) are required

 - Science TAs:participate in Northwestern University and outside laboratory safety training;